arunpshankar/interactive-react-agent-gcp/server/README.md

 ### 5. Create a Credentials Folder and Add Keys

-Inside your project directory, create a `credentials` folder to store service account and API keys:
+In your project directory, create a `credentials` folder to store service account and API keys:

 ```bash
 mkdir -p ./server/credentials
 ```

 Place your service account credentials (e.g., `key.json`) and SERP API credentials (e.g., `key.yml`) inside the `./server/credentials` folder.
-Be sure to add these files to your `.gitignore` to keep them secure:
+To keep them secure, add these files to `.gitignore`:

 ```plaintext
 # Add to .gitignore